congardiner/congardiner/README.md

 ## About Me

-- 🔭 I’m currently working on fine tuning research methodologies,
 - I’m currently learning how to interact with, manage, and properly scale an AWS VM for a personal project.
-In addition, seeking to fine tune my ability to use Linux.
+In addition, seeking to fine tune my ability to use Linux and its related sub-platforms.
 - Ask me about my Senior Project, still in the predev phase, however, excited to showcase in the coming months to a general pre-release audience!
 - I’m looking for help with organizing a collection of various coding/cyber bootcamp turtorials to streamline a training self-paced training algorithm!
+The intent for this is to streamline the practice of learning, from start to finish, as implemented research methodologies for improving the process are on a constant rotation to see what sticks best for gearing up myself and others within the field for the day to day impact of the industry.

 ## Technologies and Tools